-Application requirements for the Certificate program
+Application requirements for the in-person Certificate program

 - Current Resume (which is to be uploaded to the on-line application).
 Included should be your educational background (colleges and universities attended), work experience, and any special skills that may enhance your application credentials.

 - Official academic transcripts from all institutions attended.
 Transcripts must be mailed or emailed directly to the IWP Admissions Office (email@example.com) from your home institution(s).
 A minimum of a baccalaureate degree from an accredited institution is required.International Applicants: International transcripts must be official copies.
 Transcripts that are not in English must be translated into English using a professional service.
 Also, international transcripts that do not use the standard U.S. GPA and credit format must be certified by a transcript evaluation service approved by NACES (Nat’l Association of Credential Evaluation Services).
 View the full list of approved members: https://www.naces.org/members.

 - TOEFL scores (for international applicants only).
 The results of the Test of English as a Foreign Language are required from students whose first language is not English, except for those who have completed a bachelor’s degree at an accredited English language institution of higher learning or have demonstrated fluency in English in an interview at the Institute.
 For those taking the TOEFL, a minimum score of 600 (paper-based exam) or 95 (Internet-based exam) is required.
 TOEFL scores should not be more than two years old.
 The institutional code for The Institute of World Politics is 9022.
 Go to www.toefl.org for more information.
 IWP may also accept results from the IELTS exam.